RetroPie/RetroPie-Docs/docs/Setting-up-the-XBox360-controller.md

 ## RetroPie configuration

+At this point you can test your pads with `jstest /dev/input/js[0-3]` to see if everything works well.

 After reboot when your controllers are detected, you have to configure RetroPie to use them:

 Go to the `retroarch-joyconfig` folder (binary for configuring joypads for RetroArch);